In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Pat the fish dry with a paper towel; season lightly with salt and generously with the curry powder.

 In the same pan used for the pumpkin seeds, warm 1 to 2 tablespoons oil over medium-high heat until hot but not smoking.
-Add the fish (skin side down for the skin-on salmon or snapper) and cook until lightly browned (and the salmon or snapper skin is crisp), 4 to 5 minutes.
+Add the fish (skin side down for the snapper) and cook until lightly browned (and the snapper skin is crisp), 4 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 4 minutes.
-Transfer to a plate to cool slightly, then using a fork, flake the fish into bite-size pieces (discarding the salmon or snapper skin if desired).
+Transfer to a plate to cool slightly, then using a fork, flake the fish into bite-size pieces (discarding the snapper skin if desired).
 Do not clean the pan.
 While the fish is cooking, prepare the onion.

 Prep the onion; make the warm carrot-ginger vinaigrette